 As you can see above, the Litchi APP is compatible with almost all DJI quadcopters.
-Probably they already started to develop a newer version which will support the DJI Mavic Pro drone.
+Probably they already started to develop a newer version that will support the DJI Mavic Pro drone.

 Litchi APP review – First usage

 When I connected my phone to the P3A’s transmitter, the APP manager asked me which APP do I want to use (DJO GO or Litchi).
-On first look, the main screen of Litchi is very similar with the one DJI GO has.
+At first look, the main screen of Litchi is very similar to the one DJI GO has.

 Most of the important flight and system parameters are shown on the main screen.
 The top status line includes: number of found satellites, RC battery level, GPS status, radio signal strength, FPV signal quality and flight battery level.

-The settings screen has 5 tabs (General, Camera, Aircraft, Speech and Keys).
-Under the “General” tab you can switch between Imperial or Metric system.
+The settings screen has 5 tabs (General, Camera, Aircraft, Speech, and Keys).
+Under the “General” tab you can switch between the Imperial or Metric system.

-Under the “Keys” tab you can assign the C1/C2 buttons (the two customizable keys on the back of transmitter) a desired function (like: reset gimbal or course lock).
+Under the “Keys” tab you can assign the C1/C2 buttons (the two customizable keys on the back of the transmitter) the desired function (like resetting gimbal or course lock).
 You can assign different functions for each flight mode.

 Good news for those who forget little details, like me, under the “Camera” tab you can set “Auto record”.
 This way you will never forget again to capture any of your flights.

 The biggest difference and advantage of the FlyLitchi APP over the DJI GO APP is hidden under the top-left corner.
-A small icon that engages a dropdown menu witch allows to switch between 7 flight modes.
+A small icon engages a dropdown menu witch allows switching between 7 flight modes.

 Litchi APP operating modes